Arttuv/arttuv-website/src/markdown-pages/research/information-overload/rss-and-the-future-or-past-of-web.md

 ## Declining popularity

-Google didn't kill RSS, the decline on RSS popularity had started much earlier as you can see from the Google Trens graph
+Google didn't kill RSS, the decline on RSS popularity had started much earlier as you can see from the Google Trends graph:

 ![Google Trend - RSS](handrawn-google-trend-rss.png "Google Trend - RSS")

-Vice has a good story on the history of RSS: [The Rise and Demise of RSS - VICE](https://www.vice.com/en_us/article/a3mm4z/the-rise-and-demise-of-rss)
+Vice has a good story on the history of RSS: [The Rise and Demise of RSS - VICE](https://www.vice.com/en_us/article/a3mm4z/the-rise-and-demise-of-rss).

 I understand completely the declining popularity of RSS - it is not for everyone.
 It requires work to set up your feeds and filter them.
 The result can, however, be much more interesting than if you only see “trending” or “most read” content.
 Using algorithms to provide that service makes sense: A lot of people want to see those entertaining stories of the day as easily as possible, and there is nothing wrong with that.